anderspkd/secure-computation-library/README.md

 # SCL — Secure Computation Library

-SCL is a utilities library for prototyping Secure Multiparty Computation (MPC for short) protocols.
-The focus of SCL is usability, both in terms of the interfaces provided, but also the build process (SCL has no external dependencies, for example).
-SCL moreover attempts to provide functionality that abstracts away all the annoying "boilerplate" code that is needed for implementing a new and exciting MPC protocol, such as implementing a finite field, getting networking to work, or instantiating a PRG or hash function.
+SCL is a utilities library for prototyping Secure Multiparty Computation (_MPC_ for short) protocols.
+The focus of SCL is usability, not necessarily speed.
+What this means is that SCL strives to provide an intuitive, easy to use and understand and well documented interface that helps the programmer prototype an MPC protocol faster (and nicer) than if they had to write everything themselves.

-Hopefully, by using SCL, researches (and hobbyists) will find it a lot easier, and quicker!, to implement MPC protocols.
+SCL provides high level interfaces and functionality for working with
+* Secret sharing, additive and Shamir.
+* Finite fields.
+* Networking.
+* Primitives, such as hash functions and PRGs.

 ### Disclaimer